siddmegadeth/ng7/README.md

 ```

 **framework7CoreProvider.init  : **
-Provides a one time configuration to initiazlize Framework7 from
+* Provides a one time configuration to initiazlize Framework7 from
 ** app.config ** block.
 For Options Please refer to Framework7.
 ** angular: true** must always be passed as a key value pair parameter
 in options.
-(Required)
-Failing to pass ** angular: true** will result in ng7 errors or unexpected behavior
+(Required).
+Failing to pass ** angular: true ** will result in ng7 errors or unexpected behavior

-**framework7CoreProvider.event  :
+**framework7CoreProvider.event  : **
-** This Functions allows to add Framework7 Page Level Events From Config Block.
+* This Functions allows to add Framework7 Page Level Events From Config Block.
 ** event ** function enables to initialize and pass Event for Framework7.
 This is a
 one time activity.